philipross/philipross.github.io/_posts/2025-06-17-Retriggering-macOS-Onboarding.md

     "com.jamfsoftware.selfservice.onboardingcomplete" = 1;
 ```

-Since this is a boolean value, it then stands to reason that setting it to _0_ would mean that Self Service wouldn't recognise macOS Onboarding as complete and it would attempt to run it again.
+Since this is a boolean value, it stands to reason that setting it to _0_ would mean that Self Service wouldn't recognise macOS Onboarding as complete and it would attempt to run it again.

 Here's how I script this from within Jamf Pro: